0 Comment

 Sagar Chaudhuri

 Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
 He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
-In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
+In the past, Sagar has held leadership roles at companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

 To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)